1TracyK/todo-list-react/README.md

-# *This is my todo-list-react app which I have designed to help manaage daily tasks.
+# *This is my  react todo-list app which I have designed to help manage daily tasks.

-**Hello in this react.js markdown you can see the steps that the code take to produce the todo list.**
+**Hello in this react.js markdown you can see the steps that the code takes to produce the todo list.**

 --The code in TodoForm.js handles the logic for changes, submissions and inputs for this app.